 History has many secrets buried inside of her, many love stories yet to be discovered one of those is Mandodari Sita and Ravana Love Story.
-Let’s dig into the soil of history and uncover one such beautiful story of unconditional Mandodari Sita and Ravana love story which has somehow managed escape our attention.
+Let’s dig into the soil of history and uncover one such beautiful story of unconditional Mandodari Sita and Ravana love story.

 The story begins when Ravan, the powerful king of Lanka, pays a visit to Mayasur, the father of Mandodari.
 During his stay, he sees Mandodari and is instantly struck by her stunning beauty.

-Following her father’s denial to the marriage, when Ravan threatened to destroy Mayasur’s kingdom, Mandodari stepped up and saved the honour of her father and her kingdom.
+Following her father’s denial of the marriage, when Ravan threatened to destroy Mayasur’s kingdom, Mandodari stepped up and saved the honour of her father and her kingdom.

 Although Mandodari had no love for Ravan initially, following marriage, Mandodari was truly devoted to her husband and her relationship.
 She took up the responsibilities of an ideal wife.

 Unlike any sensible life partner, Mandodari too was aware of her husband’s shortcomings and his potential weakness towards women and their beauty.
 Mandodari, being a righteous woman, tried to pull back Ravan from going in the wrong direction.
 But then came a turn and occurred the tragic abduction of Sita.